Minka1902/dashboard-agent/windows/windows_node-server.md

 }
 Is this OK?
 ENTER

-npm install body-parser celebrate cors diskspace dotenv express express-winston node-windows winston
+npm install body-parser celebrate cors diskspace dotenv express node-windows

 node install.js ====> this will start the windows Service and should add a folder named 'daemon'